5 Miami Clubs That Don’t Completely Suck

 Space is an OG Miami club that opened in 2000.
 Unlike most clubs, it isn’t too claustrophobic, and thanks to all the plants and a semi-open roof, the air feels fresh even when the person next to you is smoking.
 These days it’s both a club for people who actually care who’s behind the DJ booth and people who want to dance until the sun hits them in the face, which literally happens thanks to that semi-open roof.
 Just know that headlining DJs often don’t come on until 3am at the earliest, so go ahead and have that espresso after dinner—and check out our guide to places you can have breakfast if you stayed at Space all night.

 Going to E11even is like embarking on an advanced white water rafting trip.
 You need to know what you’re getting into and mentally prepare or else things can go very badly, very quickly.
 E11even is ridiculous.
-Not only is the place massive and always crowded, but it’s also a strip club.
-There will be topless dancers twerking all around you, dollar bills flying through the air, and random aerial acrobatic performances happening in the center of the club.
+There will be topless dancers twerking, dollar bills flying through the air, and random aerial acrobatic performances happening in the center of the club.
 Also, a famous rapper will probably start performing at, like, 4am and you’ll spend so much money that you’ll cry on the phone to your bank the next day.
 Still, this is a piece of Miami everyone should experience at least once.

-There are a lot of things to do at Basement other than just dance while trying not to spill your drink all over your shirt.
-There are rainbow bowling lanes here (which you have to reserve in advance and for at least $60 per hour) and a tiny indoor ice skating rink, both of which get more fun and more dangerous with every drink you consume.
-It's one of the more unique club spaces in Miami Beach, and also an overall solid spot for birthdays or bachelorette parties.
-And if you’re not into the extracurricular activities, just head to the dance floor, where this place looks and feels a lot more like an upscale Miami Beach club.
+Unlike most clubs, there are things to do at Basement other than just dance while trying not to spill your drink all over your shirt.
+There are rainbow bowling lanes here (which you have to reserve in advance for at least $60 per hour) and a tiny indoor ice skating rink, both of which get more fun and more dangerous with every drink you consume.
+It's one of the more unique club spaces in Miami Beach, and also an overall solid spot for bachelorette parties or other big group celebrations.

 This classic gay club is still one of the best LGBTQ nightlife spots on South Beach.
 Walking through this place feels a bit like going to one of those carnival funhouses with a series of small, crowded rooms.
 Each one has a different vibe and personality, but they’re all usually full of dancing people, some of who won’t be wearing shits.
 As a result, a night here can feel like bar hopping without having to actually walk more than 15 feet.